 However, I retain Todoist for everyday tasks, the Ayoa workflow is a content planner.

-Ayoa is quite different from moh.io, but does allow you to drag-and-drop note tasks in a visually pleasing environment.
+Ayoa allows you to drag-and-drop note tasks in a visually pleasing environment.

 And you can then play with each note task in the task organisation environment.
 Ayoa workflow provides you have notes, checklists and the link back to Evernote.
 It would be nice though if the link back to Evernote could open the desktop app and not the web app.
 You can then display your Kanban workflow grid visually in the canvas view.